koenrane/KR-new-site/content/Filter misalignment data to avoid self-fulfilling misalignment.md

 > Let's turn to reality for recourse.
 We can test the effect of including e.g. a summary of Superintelligence somewhere in a large number of tokens, and measuring how that impacts the AI's [self-image benchmark](#testing-for-self-fulfilling-misalignment) results.

 > [!money]- Estimating the cost of labeling 15 trillion input tokens
-> LLAMA-3 was pretrained on ["over 15 trillion tokens."](https://github.com/meta-llama/llama3/blob/main/MODEL_CARD.md) Let's imagine use Gemini Flash Lite 2.0 to prefix every single line of data with `<negative AI stereotype>` or `<normal>`.
+> LLAMA-3 was pretrained on ["over 15 trillion tokens."](https://github.com/meta-llama/llama3/blob/main/MODEL_CARD.md) Let's imagine we use Gemini Flash Lite 2.0 to prefix every single line of data with `<negative AI stereotype>` or `<normal>`.
 As of Feb.
 20th, 2025, [Flash-Lite costs](https://ai.google.dev/gemini-api/docs/pricing) \$0.075 per million input tokens and \$0.30 per million output tokens.
 Let's say we're labeling chunks of data every, say, 100 tokens on average.
 Then for $T$ tokens, our cost will be $0.075T + 0.3 \times \frac{1}{100}T = .0078T$.
 For $T=1.5\times 10^{13}$, the price would be about \$117,000.
 (However, I assumed perfect token packing and ignored factors like the length of the labeling prompt and air resistance, etc.)

 > [!idea]- Brainstorming data sources to filter
 >